-We do not carry out, nor commission research, but with a pan-industry viewpoint, we are in a unique position to identify key science needs and research priorities relevant to offshore energy industries.
+We do not carry out nor commission research, but with a pan-industry viewpoint, we are in a unique position to identify key science needs and research priorities relevant to offshore energy industries.
 Addressing these needs and priorities collaboratively, especially where regional scale research effort is needed, will deliver benefits for risk and impact management to regulators and industry that would otherwise be challenging to achieve when tackled by proponents individually.

 Proponents routinely commission monitoring and research programs to suit the needs of an individual project, with environmental data collected and housed within their respective companies.

 While there are recent examples where a collaborative approach has been taken to fill gaps in scientific knowledge, there is an opportunity for industry to further collaborate to ensure that the benefits of this approach are realised sooner.
 For example, adopting standardised methodologies and establishing data transparency and sharing arrangements would be advantageous for addressing common or regional research priorities across a broader range of industry activities and scientific disciplines.
 This approach is needed to utilise industry and research sector resources more effectively, meet the needs of a broader suite of end-users and tailor research outputs to support offshore activity regulatory approvals processes and management.
+While it is not within NOPSEMA's remit as offshore energy regulator to develop or oversee frameworks for data sharing and collaborative research, NOPSEMA is committed to promoting and providing appropriate support to organised collaborative research (such as research hubs and alliances between academia and industry), and data sharing platforms as part of NOPSEMA's advise and promote functions.